chimera-linux/cports/Packaging.md

 addition to other `contrib` templates, software here may depend on `main` templates.

-The `non-free` category in general contains proprietary software and stuff that we cannot redistribute.
+The `restricted` category in general contains proprietary software and stuff that we cannot redistribute.
 Software here may depend on anything from `main` or `contrib`.
 Unlike `contrib` packages, no binary packages are shipped and users need to build it themselves.